samtaggart/data_threefold_projects_friends/info/projects/solidaridad/solidaridad.md

 ## Partnership with ThreeFold

-Value proposition: Threefold, Solidaridad and other partners intends to build and interlink a think tank, a product lab, and three landscapes of change.
+Value proposition: Threefold, Solidaridad and other partners intend to build and interlink a think tank, a product lab, and three landscapes of change.
 Aim is to engage leadership at the think tank, incubate their ideas into ready-to-use products developed in ‘The Lab’, and accelerate the emerging solidarity economy movement by testing these products in real live ‘landscapes of change’ around three rural-urban nexuses in megacities and their rural peripheries.
 South America, Africa and Asia.
 Ultimately this work must filter and demonstrate scalable and transformative approaches that can be forerunners to a new economic order.

 ## Join saving our planet!